angelo-soyannwo/EC_418_Mario_Kart_Final_Project/README.md

 $python3 train_gray_scale.py -n [num_epochs]

--c flag can be used to continue training
+The -c flag can be used to continue training the models for all of the above commands